 and why you should want to be one.

-When I started to write about being in my 50s, I couldn’t find a word that I liked to describe the age I was at.
+When I started writing about being in my 50s, I couldn’t find a word that I liked to describe my age.
 The ones I did find were not very inspiring:

 - Middle-aged (often used as an insult for being dull and boring)

 - Mid-life (associated with ‘crisis’)